Gabri3l/redux-slim-async/README.md

 [![npm version](https://img.shields.io/npm/v/redux-slim-async.svg?style=flat-square)](https://www.npmjs.com/package/redux-slim-async)
 [![npm downloads](https://img.shields.io/npm/dm/redux-slim-async.svg?style=flat-square)](https://www.npmjs.com/package/redux-slim-async)

 A [FSA](https://github.com/acdlite/flux-standard-action)-compliant Redux middleware to ease the pain of tracking the status of an async action.
+While the compliance seems to break for how the middleware is presented (e.g. it requires a field of `types` instead of just `type`), every action that is dispatched with it is fully FSA-compliant.
+You can think of this middleware as a more succint way to dispatch FSA-compliant actions that track asyn requests.

 ## Install